 It’s a familiar sounding phrase, but what does “never saddle a dead horse” mean?

 The colloquialism is a rhetorical device that relates to wire rope.
 Wire rope is an exceptionally versatile tool for heavy hoisting and pulling applications.
 With its high tensile strength, light weight, and flexibility, wire rope is a desirable alternative to chain.
 It’s also an inexpensive and commonly used item.
 There’s a large market of wire rope accessories available that allow for quick eye-end fabrication.
 Of these, the most commonly misused accessory is the wire rope clip.

 There’s a well-known saying intended to aid in remembering which way to attach a wire rope clip that reads, “never saddle a dead horse.”
 As our blog title reflects, that’s what we’ll be discussing today.

-Wire rope clips are designed with a U-bolt on one end and a saddle and nuts on the other.
-When installing the wire rope clip, the U-bolt should always be set on the dead end of the wire while the saddle attaches to the live wire.
-Even one improperly fastened clip will reduce the capacity of your fabricated eye.
+Wire rope clips are designed with a U-bolt on one end, and a saddle and nuts on the other.
+When installing the wire rope clip, the U-bolt should always be set on the dead end of the wire.
+The saddle attaches to the live wire.
+You can see an example of this setup in the image below.